alexlorenzo/masked-faces-detection/README.md

 ### Datasets

 All datasets have been found by scrapping Google images and from the real/fake datasets from [Kaggle](https://www.kaggle.com/ciplab/real-and-fake-face-detection?).
 We have labelled all images using [CVAT](https://github.com/opencv/cvat) package and exporting our result in the YOLO format.
-You can find the pre-trained weights (Pytorch format) from the mask detector in the **model** folder.
+You can find the pre-trained weights (Pytorch format) as well as the data on the [Kaggle](https://www.kaggle.com/alexandralorenzo/maskdetection).
-All the data are available in this [Kaggle datasets](https://www.kaggle.com/alexandralorenzo/maskdetection).